-To protect yourself and your pets, EIPH offers the following tips:
+For all Eastern Idaho Community members, to protect yourself and your pets, EIPH offers the following tips:

 - Do not touch a bat with your bare hands.
 If you have had contact with a bat or wake up to find a bat in your room, seek medical advice immediately.
 The teeth of a bat are very small and people are sometimes bitten in their sleep without feeling it.
-Any bat found in a home should be tested for rabies if there is any suspicion that an exposure to a person or pet might have occurred. - Parents should teach their children to avoid bats, never bring them to school for showand-tell, and to let an adult know if they find one. - Only if you or your pet has had contact or may have had contact with a bat, save it in a non-breakable container if it is alive, or sealed and double-bagged in clear plastic bags.
+Any bat found in a home should be tested for rabies if there is any suspicion that an exposure to a person or pet might have occurred. - Parents should teach their children to avoid bats, never bring them to school for showand-tell, and to let an adult know if they find one.

+- More -

+- Only if you or your pet has had contact or may have had contact with a bat, save it in a non-breakable container if it is alive, or sealed and double-bagged in clear plastic bags.
 Only do this while wearing thick gloves.
-Call EIPH at 208-533-3152 to determine whether testing the bat for rabies is indicated.
-If it is determined that you or your pet may be at risk of exposure to rabies, testing of the bat is a free service.

-- Rabies is deadly for pets, too.
-Always vaccinate your dogs, cats, ferrets, and horses even indoor pets could be exposed to rabies if a bat gets into a home. - Bat-proof your home or cabin by plugging all holes in the siding and maintaining tightfitting screens on windows.
-For information about bat proofing your home, go to https://www.cdc.gov/rabies/bats/management/index.html.
+Call EIPH at (208) 533-3152 to determine whether testing the bat for rabies is indicated.
+If it is determined that you or your pet may be at risk of exposure to rabies, testing of the bat is a free service. - Rabies is deadly for pets, too.
+Always vaccinate your dogs, cats, ferrets, and horses - even indoor pets could be exposed to rabies if a bat gets into a home. - Bat-proof your home or cabin by plugging all holes in the siding and maintaining tightfitting screens on windows.
+For information about bat proofing your home, go to the CDC's page on rabies prevention...